 Star Wars: Galaxy's Edge offers new world at Disneyland

 ANAHEIM, Calif.
-(AP) — Star Wars: Galaxy's Edge is on the same land as Disneyland, but stepping into the new attraction shows an entirely different world.
+(AP) — Star Wars: Galaxy's Edge is on the same land as Disneyland, but stepping into the new attraction transports visitors to an entirely different world.

 The theme park offered media a glimpse into Galaxy's Edge on Wednesday.
 The exclusive tour included a Star Wars-themed food tasting, a stroll through the Black Spire Outpost marketplace and four-minute ride on the Millennium Falcon.